For HVAC contractors

 HVAC businesses often span multiple workflow types in one company: installs, service calls, shop work, office support, and field-working owners.
 That makes clean record organization and duty documentation more valuable.

-The more those roles and records are spread out, the more useful a packet-building workflow becomes.
+The more those roles and records are spread out, the more useful a single packet structure becomes.

 What makes HVAC audits harder